pinakinmistry/nodejs-services-development/README.md

 node -e "http.request('http://localhost:3000/bicycle/1', { method: 'post'}, ({statusCode}) \
 => console.log(statusCode)).end()"
 ```

+content-type' property in the response headers is 'application/json; charset=utf-8'.
+The Fastify framework has detected that the response is JSON and set the headers appropriately.

 For Fastify the default behavior in this scenario is to respond with a 404 as well, so this will output: 404.
 Other acceptable response status codes would be 405 Method not Allowed and 400 Bad Request.
 The reason that a 405 is not the default for this scenario is that a 404 gives less information than a 405, so for public facing services this is a more secure approach.